 design so that the affordances suggested by appearance match those actually afforded by the artefact

-Perhaps the surprising thing is not that there are problems like confusing door handles in the constructed environment, but that there are not more.
+The surprising thing is not that there are problems like confusing door handles in the constructed environment, but that there are not more.
 How is it that we manage at all?

 - by design — A good designer may either explicitly realise that they need to match perceived and actual affordance, or simply ‘know’ what is right.

-Higher animals and especially humans are much more adaptable and learn both during infanthood and also later as adults.
-Rather than being born pre-programmed for the affordances of a particular natural environment, we are instead able to learn the affordances.
-That is the immediate perception of (natural) affordances themselves is not entirely innate, but we are born with the ability to form new associations between perception and action.
+Higher animals and especially humans are much more adaptable and learn both during infanthood and also as adults.
+Rather than being born pre-programmed for the affordances of a particular natural environment, we are instead able to learn these affordances.
+That is the immediate perception of (natural) affordances is not entirely innate, but we are born with the ability to form new associations between perception and action.
 This has given us the ability to adapt ourselves to different natural environments from savannah to tundra and also to artificial environments of our own making.

-Fig. 8.2 John Locke’s “An Essay Concerning Humane Understanding” [Lo90].
+Fig. 8.2 John Locke’s ‘An Essay Concerning Humane Understanding’ [Lo90].

 Brain imaging has shown the existence of so called ‘mirror neurons’.
 When we see another person doing an action it fires particular parts of our brain (the mirror neurons), but these in turn connect to exactly the same parts of the brain as when we perform the same action ourselves [Ga05, p.220;Ra04, p.37,107].
 Seeing someone else doing something is nearly the same as doing it oneself!

-It is possible that the relationship between our proprioceptive sense of body position and the actions of muscle movement is effectively ‘learnt’ through association, maybe even in the womb.
-However, the ability to see another person and mirror their actions, that is the development of the mirror neurons, cannot be learnt before we see others and so appears to be born in us, part of our initial neural wiring.
+It is possible that the relationship between our proprioceptive sense of body position and the actions of muscle movement is effectively ‘learned’ through association, maybe even in the womb.
+However, the ability to see another person and mirror their actions, that is the development of the mirror neurons, cannot be learned before we see others and so appears to be born in us, part of our initial neural wiring.

-Looking at other animals, it is clear that they too have an innate sense of body presence and movement and indeed their ‘initial wiring’ seems if anything far stronger than our own.
-The young of most animals, including those that exhibit learning, can function to some extent either from birth or at a young age; think of those Bambi-like pictures of young fauns standing and running with the herd moments after birth.
+Looking at other animals, it is clear that they too have an innate sense of body presence and movement, and indeed their ‘initial wiring’ seems if anything far stronger than our own.
+The young of most animals, including those that exhibit learning, can function to some extent either from birth or at a young age; think of those Bambi-like pictures of young fawns standing and running with the herd moments after birth.
 However, animals with more complex social behaviour (dogs, elephants) often have infants who are more dependent for longer, suggesting that a stronger role for life-long learning necessitates weaker innate instincts.

 The end-point of this ability to cope with savannah and tundra is that we are also able to learn about light-switches and TV remotes.
 We are natural born affordance-seekers, learning new ways to act in the world and then adding these to our repertoire.
-The conventions that we learn whether turning a water tap or switching on a light are cultural affordances, which then become part of the way that future action-potential is perceived.
+The conventions that we learn, whether turning a water tap or switching on a light are cultural affordances, which then become part of the way that future action potential is perceived.

 Fig. 8.3 Screen icons imitate physical controls